 Peter L. Hays

-Dr Hays holds a Ph.D. from the Fletcher School and was an honor graduate of the USAF Academy.
-He served internships in the White House Office of Science and Technology Policy and at the National Space Council.
-Dr. Hays also taught space policy courses at the USAF Academy, School of Advanced Airpower Studies, and National Defense University.
+Dr Hays holds a Ph.D. from the Fletcher School and was an honor graduate of the United States Air Force Academy.
+He served internships at the White House Office of Science and Technology Policy and National Space Council.
+Hays previously taught space policy courses at the United States Air Force Academy School of Advanced Airpower Studies and National Defense University.
 His major publications include Handbook of Space Security, Space and Security, and Toward a Theory of Spacepower.

-is a Senior Fellow at the International Security Program and the Director of the Missile Defense Project at the Center for Strategic and International Studies (CSIS), where he arrived in 2014 as a fellow with the Project on Nuclear Issues.
+Thomas Karako is a senior fellow with the International Security Program and the director of the Missile Defense Project at the Center for Strategic and International Studies (CSIS), where he arrived in 2014 as a fellow with the Project on Nuclear Issues.
 His research focuses on national security, U.S. nuclear forces, missile defense, and public law.
-Mr. Karako is also an Assistant Professor of Political Science and Director of the Center for the Study of American Democracy at Kenyon College, where he arrived in 2009.
-For 2010–2011, he was selected to be an American Political Science Association Congressional Fellow, during which time he worked with the professional staff of the House Armed Services Committee on U.S. strategic forces policy, non-proliferation, and NATO.
-Mr. Karako received his Ph.D. in Politics and Policy from Claremont Graduate University and his B.A. from the University of Dallas.
+He is also an assistant professor of political science and director of the Center for the Study of American Democracy at Kenyon College, where he arrived in 2009.
+For 2010–2011, he was selected to be an American Political Science Association Congressional Fellow, during which time he worked with the professional staff of the House Armed Services Committee on U.S. strategic forces policy, nonproliferation, and NATO.

 General C. Robert Kehler